 You found the perfect investment property and need to move quickly.
 It’s a hot property and you know that other investors will swoop in if you can’t make this deal happen quickly.
 You need a hard money loan.
-While a quick online search will give you a ton of options, here are 3 things to look for in hard money lenders in Dallas to make your search more viable.
+While a quick online search will give you a ton of options, here are 3 things to look for in hard money lenders in Fort Worth to make your search more viable.

 Hard Money Lending Specialties

 To expedite the loan process, make it easy for the lender to approve you.
 This means taking your deal to the right hard money lender.
 While being a “hard money lender” is a niche in itself, within this lending segment, financers specialize in specific types of deals.
 While they might consider other deals, it will take more time because it is out of their realm of expertise.

 Generally speaking, hard money lenders in Fort Worth fall into one of three categories: fix-and-flip, rehab-to-rent, and commercial financing.
 While fix-and-flip and rehab-to-rent might seem like the same type of loan, the strategies behind it are different which is why lenders specialize in one more than the other.

 Fix-and-flip is a short-term strategy and is considered a higher risk venture than a rehab-to-rent loan.
 Both consider and may even further specialize in single-family, multi-family, apartments, condos and distressed scenarios such as short-sales, foreclosures, and REOs.
 But the fix-and-flip will seek a faster exit strategy, often charge more and wants to see a clear outline of contractor work and market conditions.